Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

-We employ the popular metrics, such as the \textit{mean average precision} (mAP) and \textit{cumulative matching characteristics curve} (CMC), for person re-identification evaluation on the Market1501 dataset.
-The \textit{CMC-Rk} accuracy considers the correct match of the query identity from the top-k ranked gallery samples (ranked by predicted scores).
+{We will employ a popular metric, {cumulative matching characteristics curve} (CMC), in addition to the mAP for the ReID evaluation on the Market1501 dataset.
+The CMC-Rk accuracy considers the correct match of the query identity from the top-k ranked gallery samples, based on predicted scores.
+The mAP is calculated using Eq.~\eqref{eq:metrics_map_mr}, where the classes represent the person identities.
+Lower scores of the CMC and mAP indicate enhanced protection against ReID. }

-We evaluate the utility VAD performance using AP and the \textit{area under the receiver operating characteristic curve} (AUC) on the UCF dataset.
-The AUC is calculated from the plot curve of the {true positive rate} against the {false positive rate}.
-Higher AP and AUC scores are more robust in preserving relevant utilities for accurate VAD.
+We will evaluate the performance of the utility VAD using AP and the {area under the receiver operating characteristic curve} (AUC) on the UCF and XD-Violence datasets.
+The AUC is calculated from the plot curve of the {true positive rate} against the {false positive rate}. {Higher AP and AUC scores represent higher robustness in preserving the data utility quality for accurate VAD.
+Thereafter, in the results tables and figures below, we will utilize arrows ($\uparrow$, $\downarrow$, and $\leftarrow$) to indicate towards the better scores, and {bold font} will indicate the best score.
+We will also employ the $\Delta_\text{N}$ and $\Delta_\text{0}$ to indicate the relative score with respect to the No-AN and the non-adaptive ANs (for the $\mathcal{G}$ and $\mathcal{P}$), respectively. }